reachforthesky/task-weaver-ai/_posts/2023-11-24-blog-auto-index.md

       - [{{ post.title }}]({{ site.baseurl }}{{ post.url }})
     {% endfor %}

 ChatGPT is extra helpful here because I have no intention of learning Jekyll/Liquid syntax.
 I'm already starting to rub up against the limitations of Github Pages and could see myself migrating this blog to something a bit more purpose-built.
+That being said, I'm pretty happy with the state of the blog for now, I think I'll leave it alone for awhile.
+Tomorrow I'll actually get started on the project.